eforemeka/personal-page/content/wigdtw/week-18.md

 I did not make a lot of changes to my page last week because I was quite occupied with other things.
 This week, I will be including my favicon and translating my About page.

 ### Ghosts of Co-Workers Past
 Mr. D called.
 They need to resolve something that the current IT head is struggling with.
 It must have gotten so critical he had to reach out.
 I already sent a YouTube link for the IT head to follow but that didn't help.
+I'd only help if they reach out again, because I think this challenge is easily resolvable and has no need for an intervention.